vladanan/mega-increment/README.md

 ## Public API
-- This project includes public API with same functions as extension.
+This project includes public API with same functions as extension.
 You can see the MACf Documentation here in VSCode in extension profile or at: https://vezbamo.vercel.app/api/mi/pad

 ## Settings

-- For Mega Increment settings you go to VSCode Settings and then find Mega Increment section or just type '**mega**' in search field and you get to those settings quickly.
+For Mega Increment settings you go to VSCode Settings and then find Mega Increment section or just type '**mega**' in search field and you get to those settings quickly.
 - *Depending od OS especially on some Linux systems VSCode might have to be restarted for some settings to take effect.*

-- This extension contributes the following settings in VSCode:
+This extension contributes the following settings in VSCode:
-  + `Mega-increment: Default Stepping`: Choose default stepping for editor and GUI.
+- `Mega-increment: Default Stepping`: Choose default stepping for editor and GUI.
-  + `Mega-increment: Default Enum Variant`: Choose default incrementation variant for enums.
+- `Mega-increment: Default Enum Variant`: Choose default incrementation variant for enums.
     * continuous: Treats enum list as continuous i.e. infinite and increments items in linear fashion.
-    * ranged:Enum list is contained in its range so increments beyond list length are trimmed.
+    * ranged: Enum list is contained in its range so increments beyond list length are trimmed.
 - `Mega-increment: Key Value Pairs`: Create custom key value pair lists for frequently used enums and lists.